mbahjadol/add-new-apt-repository/README.md

 ## Usage:
- download the script add-new-apt-repository and chmod +x to this script then you can run this script. warning this script need sudo to run so you will need to entry your password.
+ download the script add-new-apt-repository and chmod +x to this script then you can run this script. warning this script need sudo to run so you will need to entry your password if you not root user.

 ## Parameter:
 - first parameter is url of file is an armored ASCII file used by Pretty Good Privacy (PGP)